nc543/life/linux/bash/bash.md

        traps), and the ERR trap is not inherited unless the -o errtrace  shell option has been enabled.

-       Variables  local to the function may be declared with the local builtin command.
-Ordinarily, variables and their values are shared between the function and its caller.
+       變數 local to the function may be declared with the local 內建 command.
+Ordinarily, 變數 and their values are shared between the function and its caller.

-       The  FUNCNEST  variable,  if  set  to  a  numeric value greater than 0, defines a maximum function nesting level.
+       The  FUNCNEST 變數,  if  set  to  a  numeric value greater than 0, defines a maximum function nesting level.
 Function  invocations  that exceed the limit cause the entire command to abort.